tony-507/bookshelf-app-FE/README.md

 ## Features
 My app has the following features:
-1. Staff/ customer channels: Only staff can alter (add/ delete) database records, and know who is owning the books.
-Customers can only borrow/ return books, with limited visibility to book status (On Shelf/ Borrowed/ Not On Shelf)
+1. Three modes (public/ customer/ admin): The book records are visible even if the user is not logged, but the user cannot perform any operation on the book.
+A customer can borrow or return a book and an admin can add or remove a book record.
 2. Book Filtering: One can apply filter criteria to filter books.
 The filter criteria are selected to be top 5 items in each category.
+3. Book Detail: A dynamic page listing details of a book.
-3. Translation: The webpages have two language options -- traditional Chinese and English, but not for database records.
+4. Translation: The webpages have two language options -- traditional Chinese and English, but not for database records.
-4. Account management: One can register a new account, and may even alter account information (not yet done).
+5. Account management: One can register a new account, and may even alter account information (not yet done).

 ## Current Objectives
 1. Account information altering